 Our achievements are not purely cerebral.
 283 Oxford students have taken part in the Olympic Games, winning 167 medals – 84 of which were gold.
 We are also proud of our reputation for fostering leadership among our students, both directly through the subject they study and through the opportunities we are able to give our students, thanks to the huge variety of endeavour the University is involved in.

 Our eyes are firmly fixed on the future.
 Oxford University Innovation has created more spin-out companies than any other UK Institution (more than 160) and has been named the best in the world by the Global University Venturing awards.
 We are one of the UK’s most successful organisations for commercialising research through technology licensing – accounting for £1 for every £10 earned by UK higher education.

-Our work has a wider impact on society, generating £7.1 billion for the global economy every year with a global impact worth £7.1 billion, and supporting more than 50,000 jobs across the UK.
+Our work has a wider impact on society, contributing around £5.8 billion to the UK economy every year with a global impact worth £7.1 billion, and supporting more than 50,000 jobs.
 Our medical sciences research alone is worth £1.8 billion in the value of lives saved, quality of life improvements and in support for the local life sciences cluster.